Get up and running with TERMINALFOUR Web API

 In the new folder, add a request.
 This one is an About request so you can call it 'About':

 url variable that comes from our Environment settings (variables in Postman are enclosed in double curly brackets) followed by the name of the resource we are requesting.
 In this case, it's /about.

 Hitting Send will return a JSON output with TERMINALFOUR instance details:

 That's it!
 In this article, we've used Postman to get acquainted with the TERMINALFOUR Web Service API.
 We've looked at connecting and authenticating and how to return details about the TERMINALFOUR instance.

-In the next article, we'll look at using the Web API to add and edit Sections and Content in TERMINALFOUR.Back to top
+In the next article, we'll look at using the Web API to add and edit Sections in TERMINALFOUR.Back to top